sushilsridhar/cs-fundamentals/MODULAR_ARITHMETIC.md

 eg for 1: a=6, b=8, M=10, 14%10 = 4, (6%10 + 8%10) -> crossing the range, so (6%10 + 8%10) % 10 = 14%10 = 4
 eg for 2: (3%5 = 8%5 = 13%5 = 18%5), adding m to numerator

-# explanation for formula 4
+# Explanation for formula 4
 (a - b) % m = ((a % m) - (b % m) + m) % m

 a%m range is 0 to m-1